 - Risk management.
 Statements reflect better and more accurately how FX risk is managed.

 - Executive compensation.
-Compensation tied to performance and forecasting accuracy can incur unintended impacts from earnings volatility.
+Compensation tied to performance, for example measured based on quarterly earnings, can incur unintended impacts from earnings volatility.

 - The type of hedge